 As the temperatures drop and the darkness sets in, there is no better feeling than being cosy inside, with a warm cup of coffee.
 Or by an open fire with a good drink, or even a book.

-After a day of Danish exploration, you’ll enjoy the warmth of a good hearty meal, of wearing your warmest woollen jumper and being in good company.
+After a day of Danish exploration, you’ll enjoy the warmth of savouring a good hearty meal, of wearing your favourite woollen jumper, and of being in good company.

 If you’re looking for a place to warm up while in Copenhagen, we recommend Conditori La Glace.
-It is the oldest confectionary in Denmark and you’ll love taking a break over one of their cakes.
+It is the oldest confectionary in Denmark and you’ll love tasting one of their cakes.